fabric8-launcher/launcher-booster-catalog/README.md

 Set of known example applications (Boosters) conforming to the minimal set of requirements necessary to be served by launch.openshift.io.

 - next: this is the branch from which we'll cut the next tag
-- openshift-online-free; this is the branch read by launch.openshift.io and launch-stage.openshift.io.
+- openshift-online-free; this is the branch read by launch.openshift.io and launch.prod-preview.openshift.io[].
 Only the Boosters capable of running in the OSO Free environment are included here.
+- osio: this is the branch used by openshift.io.
+Only the Boosters capable of running in the OSIO environment are included here.

 The repository has a `metadata.json` file in the root containing a list of the supported missions and runtimes along with their human-readable names.